Home > Management > Management and leadership > Liberating structures: simple tools to re-engage teams

 Examples of liberating structures

 Each of the 33 liberating structures is called a microstructure.
-Used separately, microstructures already provide value.
-But, most of the time, it is when they are assembled together within a chain that they deploy their full potential to support, create and fuel a flow of engaging interactions within groups.
+Used separately, microstructures already add value.
+But it is most often when they are assembled together within a chain that they unfold their full potential to support, create and feed a flow of engaging interactions within groups.

 Practical immersion in liberating structures

-Participating in one or more liberating structures allows you to have a good idea of how to benefit another group.
-Indeed, liberating structures are simple and easy to learn.
+Participating in one or more liberating structures gives you a good idea of how to share it with another group.
+Liberating structures are simple and easy to learn.

 1-2-4-All

-This liberating structure makes possible the simultaneous engagement of participants in a group to generate questions, ideas or suggestions.
-Versatile, 1-2-4-All is very useful for making a decision, solving a problem or even revisiting an event.
+This liberating structure makes it possible for participants in a group to generate questions, ideas or suggestions at the same time.
+Versatile, 1-2-4-All is very useful for making a decision, solving a problem or going back over an event.

 1. Share a question or issue.

-2. Alone (1 minute): Invite participants to think individually and silently about this question.
-Take notes, for example in the form of an idea via Post-it.
+2. Alone (1 minute): Invite participants to think about this question individually and in silence.
+Take notes, for example in the form of one idea per Post-it.

-3. In pairs (2 minutes): Ask participants to form pairs and generate ideas based on those from self-reflection.
+3. In pairs (2 minutes): Give participants the opportunity to form pairs and generate ideas based on those from the self-reflection.

-4. Four (4 minutes): Ask the pairs to join another pair (groups of 4) and develop the ideas generated previously.
-Some can be abandoned, others clarified or expanded.
+4. In pairs (4 minutes): Ask the pairs to join another pair (groups of 4) and develop the ideas generated earlier.
+Some ideas can be dropped, others clarified or expanded.

-5. All: Invite each group of 4 to share, among their work, what matters most to them.
-These elements serve as cardinal points for a broader and peaceful discussion, because everyone was able to express themselves freely and know they were heard.
+5. All : Invite each group of 4 to share what is most important to them from their work.
+These elements serve as points of reference for a broader, calmer discussion, because everyone has been able to express themselves freely and knows they have been heard.

-1-2-4-All easily associates with other microstructures.
-Her simplicity and his versatility are very appreciated by the teams.
-The fact that each participant has a preserved space, in silence, to reflect helps enrich this inclusive group activity, from the bottom up.
+1-2-4-All combines easily with other microstructures.
+Its simplicity and his versatility are very much appreciated by the teams.
+The fact that each participant has a quiet space in which to reflect enriches this inclusive group activity from the bottom up.

 15 % Solution

 This liberating structure is dedicated to taking action.
-15 % Solution adopts this formula from Lao Tzu: “A journey of a thousand miles begins with one step”.
-It is indeed common to get lost in an ambition, a project or the complexity of a subject.
-15 % Solution allows you toidentify what we have the power to start here and now.
+15 % Solution has adopted the words of Lao Tzu: "A journey of a thousand miles begins with a single step".
+It's not uncommon to get lost in an ambition, a project or the complexity of a subject.
+15 % Solution makes it possible toidentify what you have the power to start here and now.

-1. Share the reason for 15 % Solution and the challenge we face.
+1. Share the raison d'être of 15 % Solution and the challenges we face.

 2. Alone (5 minutes): Invite participants to individually identify their different 15 % solutions for this issue.